 Preparing the clothing for dyeing

 First, let's prepare our clothing.
-I wash everything at 40°C in the washing machine with natural laundry liquid -- my favourite brand for the past couple of years has been Greenscents: Greenscents unscented and Greenscents lavender.
+I wash everything at 40°C in the washing machine with natural laundry liquid -- my favourite brand for the past couple of years has been Greenscents: Greenscents 500ml and Greenscents 5 litre bulk size.